JIAOJIAOMEI/webwintersweet/source/_posts/Scipy-optimization.md

 title: Scipy optimization
 date: 2023-04-03 19:57:07
 hidden: false
+categories: Math
+comments: true
+description: The code contains four examples of optimization using Scipy library in Python, including Brent's method for quadratic and non-convex functions, CG method for the Rosenbrock function, and various methods for optimizing the Rosenbrock function with their progress and computing time recorded.
 tags:
   - Scipy
   - Python
   - Gradient
   - Optimization
+  - Rosenbrock
 ---
+The code consists of four examples of optimization using Scipy library in Python.
+The first example shows how to use Brent's method to minimize a quadratic function, both the function and the progress of optimization are plotted.
+The second example shows how to use Brent's method to minimize a non-convex function, again, the function and the progress of optimization are plotted.
+The third example shows how to use Conjugate Gradient (CG) method to minimize the Rosenbrock function, a famous benchmark function for optimization.
+The results are plotted in 3D surface plot, contour plot, and iterations plot.
+The fourth example shows how to optimize the Rosenbrock function using various methods, including gradient-based methods, trust-region methods, and global optimization methods.
+The progress of optimization is plotted for each method.
+The computing time for each method is also recorded and printed.
 ### Brent’s method on a quadratic function

 ```python